 Telephone: (0034) 923 12 50 00.
 Fax (0034) 923 12 51 74.
 Email: email@example.com

 There is also a direct bus from Barajas airport (Madrid's international airport) to Salamanca (www.avanzabus.com).

 Elvira Valverde Soriano.
-Assistant Secretary of the Province of Spain.
+Secretariat of the Province of Spain.

 Avenida de la Moncloa 6.
 28003 MADRID (España).